 An introduction to computer techniques for engineering design and analysis of components, mechanisms, systems, and processes.
 Utilization of computer software packages in problem solving, performance evaluations, demonstration, trouble shooting, and determination of the interrelationships among system components as well as processes.
-Three hours laboratory per week.
-Fee: \$65.
+Two hours lecture and one two-hour laboratory per week.
+Fee: \$75.

 EGR 200.
-INTRODUCTION TO MATERIALS SCIENCE AND ENGINEERING THREE CREDITS
+INTRODUCTION TO MATERIALS SCIENCE AND ENGINEERING

 Application of materials properties to engineering design.
 Introduction to atomic arrangements, crystal structures, imperfection, phase diagrams, and structure-property relations.
 Fundamentals of iron, steel, and non-ferrous materials.
-The behavior of materials in environmental conditions
+The behavior of materials in environmental conditions.